hongjinn/myproject-django-mod_wsgi-apache/README.md

 ```
 # Directory structure (if you change folder/file names then adjust configuration files accordingly)
+whateveryouwant/            # This folder you can call whatever you want and is on your local machine

-myproject/             # The root directory or master folder is a container for your project
+    myproject/              # The is the root folder of this repository
         myapp/              # Folder for your Django site
             mysite/         # Houses the hello world template
         venv/               # Folder for the virtual environment that wsgi will point to
         config_files/       # Folder for Apache config files
         .git/               # Folder for Git
         .gitignore          # File that tells Git what to ignore
         requirements.txt    # Python dependencies
         README.md           # The file that generates these instructions
         Dockerfile          # Incomplete... more to come
 ```

 ## Major steps